GeoffSCollins/PolTools/docs/_sources/TES_fold_change_heatmap.rst.txt

 Behavior
 ==========================================================================
 ``TES_heatmap`` will create a file starting with the output prefix which contains the run parameters and ends in TES_heatmap.tiff.
+First, regions to be quantified are designed from a distance upstream of the max TSS to a distance downstream of the TES (default is 50 kb away from each position) for each gene in the truQuant file.
+Then, the `tsrFinder <https://geoffscollins.github.io/GC_bioinfo/tsrFinder.html>`_ run associated with `truQuant <https://geoffscollins.github.io/GC_bioinfo/truQuant.html>`_ is used to find regions to blacklist (TSRs with at least 30% of the number of 5' ends found in the pause region of the gene).
+These regions are blacklisted in the sequencing files and the 3' ends are quantified in each location of the previously defined regions.
+The 3' end reads are normalized according to the correction factors.
+The two numerator datasets are added together and divided by the sum of the denominator datasets.
+The resulting division matrix is subjected to a log2 fold change transformation, to generate the heatmap.

 For example: